afzaltk/ToyRobotSimulator/README.md

 To Use:

 Modify the commands.txt file found in the location ToyRobotSimulator/ToyRobotSimulator/.
-Add all the commands in this file.
+Add all the required commands in this file.
 Run an instance of the Project - ToyRobotSimulator This will show a command window with the expected result.

 ------------------------------------------------------------------------

 TESTS